-UNetbootin was created by Geza Kovacs, released under GNU GPL v2.
+This USB Boot tool was authored by Geza Kovacs.
+It is released under GNU GPL v2.

 The following assumes your working from within Windows and have a current copy of the ISO you wish to convert.

-- Double click the Unetbootin Executable to start the program
+- Double click the Executable to start the program.

-- Once the UNetbootin installer has completed, click Reboot Now
+- Once the installation has completed, click Reboot Now.

-- Set your system BIOS or boot menu to boot from the USB device and enjoy your favorite Live Linux on USB
+- During reboot, Set your system BIOS or boot menu to boot from your flash drive.
+Restart, and then enjoy running your favorite Live Linux on USB.